equalitie/ouinet/README.md

 You may need to repeat this until the script succeeds and reports instructions on how to run the client or injector tools.
 The whole process takes a few minutes and requires around 2 GB of storage.
+After that, you may jump straight to the [Test](#test) section below.

 ## Requirements